vFlicker/node-cli-file-manager/Readme.md

 2. Deadline date: 2022-06-12 23:59
 3. Self-test: all items are completed (total score: 320):

+### Important
+if a folder or file name contains spaces, enclose the name in double quotes

+- `cp Readme.md "new folder"` or `add ./folder/"new folder"/"new file".txt`

 ### Examples of using commands

 navigation: